0345 040 7702

-Buildings left unoccupied for any length of time, especially over holiday periods, can be a target for vandalism.
+Buildings left unoccupied for any length of time, especially over holiday periods, can be a target for vandalism and theft.
 However, here are some straightforward steps you could consider taking to minimise these risks.

 As simple and obvious as it seems make sure you lock the doors and windows, not only on your main building but on any stores, garages and outbuildings too.
 Don’t forget the fire exit doors.
 In our experience poorly protected fire exit doors offer an easy access to buildings which often result in major losses.
 Remember to set the intruder alarms.